haved/DafCompiler/Specs/ForLater.md

 - Have a **base** keyword
 - Have a **final** keyword
 - Remember **const** keyword for methods
-- The objects themselves can't be immutable (unless const destructor), and are implicitly let mutable
+- Objects themselves can't be immutable (unless const destructor), and are implicitly let mutable
  - This also means the deletion of objects on the heap must happen to a pointer with mutability (unless const destructor)
+  - classes with const destructors can only contain primitive fields (that includes normal pointers)
+   - Also superclasses have to have const virtual destructors.
 - Require the destructor to be virtual to allow polymorphic pointers
  - As long as a superclass has a virtual destructor, the destructor of all it's subclasses will count as virtual
 - Require semicolon after every definition (let, def, typedef, import, class, module) (not methods, but def's inside classes? :/)
+- Parameters in signatures don't need a name. i.e. (&int):int is a legal signature.
+(But it's still legal)
+ - But if the parameter is a refrence: (&move:&int):int is the syntax
+- Add a way of choosing constructor (other than parameter type)

 #####Import syntax suggestion:
 import daf.memory; //string.strlen()